SalesforceCommerceCloud/b2c-crm-sync/README.md

 Salesforce B2C Commerce / CRM Sync is an enablement solution provided by Salesforce Architect Success designed to teach Salesforce's B2C Customer Data Strategy for multi-cloud use-cases.
 The solution demonstrates a contemporary view on the integration between Salesforce B2C Commerce and the Salesforce Customer 360 Platform.
 This project provides a framework to integrating these two clouds leveraging public REST APIs to share and synchronize customer profile data between the two clouds.

 ##### Now Supporting PersonAccounts AND Accounts / Contacts
 We've just merged in our updates to support both PersonAccounts and Accounts / Contacts as customerModels within the Salesforce Platform.
-Our overall Apex unit-test coverage is at 83%, and we've expanded our suite of multi-cloud unit tests to exercise over forty individual test-cases.
+Our overall **Apex unit-test coverage is at 83%**, and we've expanded our suite of [multi-cloud unit tests](test/_use-cases) to exercise over forty individual test-cases.

 > :warning: &nbsp;This repository is currently in **beta** as we continue to harden our tests and the MVP feature-set.
 Solution trustworthiness is critical for our success.
 Please visit our [issues-list](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/issues) to see outstanding issues and features, and visit our [discussions](https://github.com/sfb2csolutionarchitects/b2c-crm-sync/discussions) to ask questions. &nbsp;:warning:

 ![Introducing b2c-crm-sync](/docs/images/crm-sync.gif)

+> That's correct.
+If you have a B2C Commerce Sandbox and a [Salesforce Platform DevHub](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev) -- you can get this integration setup in 15 minutes.

 ## Application Overview ##